 Still, I wasn’t fully prepared the first time I got sick while camping.

 I’m not talking about a bit of the sniffles.
 I was literally puking my guts out all over the trail.
 It was just me and my daughter (then 5 y.o.) on the trip.
 Luckily, it was me who got sick and not my daughter.

-Here, I’m going to tell you my story so you can be prepared if you ever get sick while camping.
+Here, I’m going to tell you what happened, what I learned from it, and how to prepare in case you ever get sick while camping.

 Everything Started Out Fine…